Dolgellau: Cultural events

-Sesiwn Fawr
+Sesiwn Fawr Dolgellau

-Since 1992 Dolgellau has held Sesiwn Fawr Dolgellau ("Big Session"), an annual world music festival.
-Originally free and held in the streets of the town, it has now grown too big for the centre of Dolgellau.
+From 1992 Dolgellau has held Sesiwn Fawr Dolgellau ("The Great Session of Dolgellau"), a world music festival.
+Originally free and held in the streets of the town, it grew too big for the centre of Dolgellau.
 Since 2002 it has been held on the outskirts of the town and admission is charged, which has allowed the organisers in recent years to book such acts as Bob Geldof, Genod droog, Cerys Matthews, Iwcs a Doyle, Meic Stevens, Super Furry Animals and Goldie Looking Chain.
-It attracts crowds of up to 5,000 every year and claims to be one of Europe's biggest and best world music festivals.
+It attracted crowds of up to 5,000 every year and claimed to be one of Europe's biggest and best world music festivals.
 Since 1995 it has been broadcast live on BBC Radio Cymru and since 1997 on S4C.
 In March 2009 it was announced that there would be no Sesiwn Fawr in 2009, owing to debts of over £50,000, mostly the result of a wet event in 2007.
 Smaller musical events took place in pubs, etc., but the future format of the festival was put under review.
 The festival returned on a smaller scale in 2011, and has been organised annually since then.

 Gwyl Cefn Gwlad

-Every summer, Dolgellau is also host to the Gŵyl Cefn Gwlad ("Festival of the Countryside"), a mix of agricultural show and fête.
-Entry is free, but the money raised on the various stalls is given to good causes.
+Every summer, Dolgellau is host to the Gŵyl Cefn Gwlad ("Festival of the Countryside"), a mix of agricultural show and fête.

 Eisteddfod

 In 1949 Dolgellau hosted the National Eisteddfod of Wales; in 1960 and 1994 it hosted the Urdd National Eisteddfod.
-The old market hall, Neuadd Idris, hosts the National Centre for Folk Music, known as Tŷ Siamas.
+The old market hall, Neuadd Idris, has hosted the National Centre for Folk Music, known as Tŷ Siamas.